Craniosacral Therapy

 How Many Sessions will I need?

+As a therapist, I achieve excellent outcomes for the majority of my clients.
+However, it's essential to view CST as a gradual process rather than a quick fix.
+Attaining long-term benefits may require a commitment to the treatment.
 I typically recommend five to seven sessions to experience some true benefit, after which we can reassess your progress.
-However, you are welcome to attend an initial session and decide how you would like to proceed from there.
+You're very welcome to attend an initial session and decide how you would like to proceed from there.

 More details about Craniosacral Therapy